ethereum/solidity-blog/_posts/2019-11-19-ethereum-istanbul-upgrade-announcement.md

 author: Hudson Jameson
 ---

 The Ethereum network will be undergoing a scheduled upgrade at **block number 9,069,000**, which was predicted to occur on **Wednesday, December 4, 2019** and is now predicted to occur on **Friday, December 6, 2019**.
 The exact date is subject to change due to variable block times.
+You can monitor the network upgrade in real time at http://forkmon.ethdevops.io/.

 ### **Please upgrade your node before Sunday, December 1, 2019 to account for the variable block times.**